Gaza mortar barrage fired at Israel

 Palestinian militants in Gaza have fired dozens of mortars at Israel in the heaviest such barrage in years.

-Some 28 shells were launched.
-Most were intercepted by Israel's missile defence shield.
-One landed in a kindergarten, slightly wounding a worker.
+Some 28 were launched.
+Most were intercepted though one landed in the yard of a kindergarten, slightly wounding a worker.

-Palestinian media reported Israeli artillery fire on Gaza afterwards.
-There are no other reports of injuries.
+Israel responded with air strikes on militant positions in Gaza.
+There were no immediate reports of casualties.

 The latest flare-up follows weeks of Israel-Gaza violence which has seen more than 100 Palestinians killed.